Tropilab Inc.

 Pharmacology

 In the hyperglycemic rats on chronic treatment both the extracts caused reduction in FBS and significantly reversed the diabetes induced hyperlipidemia and liver glycogen depletion.
-The alcoholic extract was found to be more active than aqueous and equivalent to that of glibenclamide.
-The extracts with their beneficial effects on blood sugar and hyperlipidemia associated with diabetes could serve as good adjuvant to other oral hypoglycemic agents.
+The alcoholic extract (tincture) was found to be more active than aqueous and equivalent to that of glibenclamide.
+The extracts with their beneficial effects on blood sugar and hyperlipidemia associated with diabetes, could serve as good adjuvant to other oral hypoglycemic agents.

 Applications